automerge/automerge/rust/automerge-wasm/README.md

 An Object id uniquely identifies a Map, List or Text object within a document.
 It can be treated as an opaque string and can be used across documents.
 This id comes as a string in the form of `{number}@{actor}` - so `"10@aabbcc"` for example.
 The string `"_root"` or `"/"` can also be used to refer to the document root.
 These strings are durable and can be used on any descendant or copy of the document that generated them.

-Heads refers to a set of hashes that uniquely identifies a point in time in a document's history.
+Heads refers to a set of change ids that uniquely identifies a point in time in a document's history.
+Like object ids they come as strings in the form `{seq}@{actor}`.
 Heads are useful for comparing documents state or retrieving past states from the document.
+(The change hashes for the same point, as used by the sync protocol and storage, are available via `getHeadHashes()`.)

 ### Automerge Scalar Types